vuminhtue/SMU_Workshop_Linux/_episodes/05-pipes.md

 ~~~
 {: .output}

-So, the file `methane.pdb` has nine lines, 57 words, and 431 characters.
+So, the file `methane.pdb` has 9 lines, 57 words, and 431 characters.
 Now, let's apply the `wc` command to all six files that have the `.pdb` extension.
 We can run `wc` command six times, but thankfully, there is a way to do it with a single use of the `wc` command using the very useful feature of Linux called *wildcards*.
 Let me show you how it works:

 ~~~
 $ wc *.pdb